clecap/dante-wiki-old-stuff/dantewiki-volume/Kundry/README.md

 ## What is Kundry?

-Kundry is a helpful service for finding, storing and retrieving reference material in a mediawiki installation.
+Kundry is a service for finding, storing and retrieving reference material in a mediawiki installation and streamlining the workflow in mediawiki.
 Developed originally for the Dantewiki project, it assume that it runs inside of a Dantewiki variant of mediawiki, however, some aspects can also be useful as an extension to any newer mediawiki installation.

+## Functions provided by Kundry

+* Drag and drop of files
+* Modification of the pipe syntax for providing special new link features

+## Standard Case: Open Document

+Alice has a document open in any browser window.
+She drags the URL onto dantepedia.

+1) It is uploaded.
+2)

 ## Use Cases

 This section describes the use cases Kundry currently supports or has on the roadmap for supporting.

 ### QuickUpload of Files